opsschool/curriculum/config_management.rst

     - name: /etc/apache2/sites-enabled/www.opsschool.org
     - source: salt://vhosts/conf/www.opsschool.org

-Above, we include already described state of the Apache service and extend it to include our configuration file.
-Notice we use a new directive ``watch`` to describe our state as being dependent on what changes the configuration file triggers.
-This way, if a newer version of the same file is deployed, it should restart the Apache service.
+Above, we include the existing Apache service state and extend it to include our configuration file.
+The ``watch`` requisite indicates that the Apache service is dependent on the ``www_opsschool_org`` file state and will restart the Apache service if the file changes.

 Below is the directory listing of the changes we did: ::